camjohnson-code/workout-metrics/README.md

 ## Challenges

-- Testing user auth with Cypress is still a challenge
+- Testing a user auth with Cypress is still a challenge.
+Because this app redirects to different domains, it was especially tricky.
+For this app, I didn't test the user auth workflow and instead focused testing on my application features.
 - The documentation for DeckGL, while in depth, was a massive rabbit hole to dive into.
 It took some time to get up and running with using it for the Heatmap component.

 ## Testing